 So get organized!
-Use my yearly calendar above that has hints and tips on some essential things that need doing each month.
+Use my yearly calendar below that has hints and tips on some essential things that need doing each month.

 Sowing seeds on time is crucial for getting your Spring herb garden on the move.
 Checking the gardeners calendar in December or January will remind you to get the seeds you need for propagation which can start as early as February.

 A hard copy paper calendar is always useful for jotting down your own important dates and tips.
 Hang it right there in the greenhouse or porch.
 Or one in the form of a diary will be at hand when you want to consult it quickly.

 Harvest time is always a busy time.
 You need to pick, dry, freeze, pickle as well as stop some crops from bolting in order to keep reaping their bounty.

 When should you do this?
 At the beginning of the month, or the end?

 You may be so busy that you forget to water and feed some herbs that are really in need of it to keep producing their fruits, like chilli peppers for example.

 A gardeners calendar will indicate when and how long to keep these necessary jobs in your mind's eye so you never overlook them.